 - Advising taxpayers on their preparedness for being audited by tax authorities

-- Assisting taxpayers with evaluating their uncertain tax positions and, where there is concern that the tax authorities will seek to challenge the taxpayer's tax filing position on a significant transaction, assisting the taxpayer with preserving relevant evidence and preparing contemporaneous documentation in respect of evidentiary matters in the event of a future tax dispute in respect of the transaction
+- Assisting taxpayers with evaluating their uncertain tax positions and, where there is concern that the tax authorities will seek to challenge the taxpayer's tax filing position on a significant transaction, assisting the taxpayer with preserving relevant evidence and preparing contemporaneous documentation of evidentiary matters in the event of a future tax dispute in respect of the transaction

 - Assisting third parties with responding to tax authority demands for documents and/or information in respect of an unrelated person or group of persons